What Is the Best Cut of Steak? The Ultimate Top 10 List

 beef-petite-tender-steak.jpg

-If you’re looking for a smaller cut that’s an incredibly tender, succulent, and delicious little morsel, you’ve come to the right place.
+You've come to the right place if you’re looking for a smaller cut that’s an incredibly tender, succulent, and delicious little morsel.

 The Beef Petite Tender is named such because it looks like a mini tenderloin.
-But, plot twist, it's actually cut from the beef shoulder and is second only to the tenderloin in tenderness.
-This means that when it comes to tenderness and flavor, this steak is among the best in show.
+But it's actually cut from the beef shoulder and is second only to the tenderloin in tenderness.
+This means that this steak is among the best in show when it comes to tenderness and flavor.

-As far as preparation, this versatile steak that can be prepared in many ways and showcased in many different dishes.
-Season it, pan sear it, grill it or broil it at a medium-rare to medium temperature.
-It can be served by itself as a full steak or cut up into tips to be used in salads, rice, or kabobs.
+As far as preparation, this versatile steak can be prepared in many ways and showcased in many different dishes.
+Season it, pan-sear it, grill it, or broil it at a medium-rare to medium temperature.
+You can serve it by itself or cut it into tips to use in salads, rice, or kabobs.

-Slice it in ribbons for stir fry or fajitas.
+Slice it into ribbons for stir fry or fajitas.
 Thin-slice it for specialty sandwiches.
 The possibilities are endless!

 6. Prime Rib